 Even better is that before that moment, he wasn't overly fond of Chihiro, insisting that he had no work for her and getting angry when she throws the piece of coal into the furnace (he accuses her of trying to take work from the enchanted soot).
 And then he just lies so casually, to keep her from getting into trouble with Lin.

-Him covering Chihiro with the pillow when she falls asleep in his basement.
+He covers Chihiro with the quilt when she falls asleep in his basement.

 Giving Chihiro the train tickets that he's been saving for forty years.